-This CR was introduced on October 3, 2013.
+This continuing resolution was introduced on October 3, 2013.
 It is a temporary appropriations measure that would provide funding for several DHS components, including U.S. Customs and Border Protection (CBP), U.S. Immigration and Customs Enforcement (ICE), U.S. Coast Guard (USCG), U.S. Citizenship and Immigration Services, and part of the National Protection and Programs Directorate (NPPD)-the Office of Biometric Identity Management.
 These entities would be funded at the same rate as was provided in P.L.
 113-6, taking into account sequestration, through December 15, 2013, or until it was replaced by another applicable appropriations law.
+H.J.Res.
+79 passed the House on October 10, 2013, by a vote of 249-175.41

 According to CBO, the annualized cost of the measure would be \$18.8 billion, not including \$236 million for overseas contingency operations funding for the Coast Guard.
 CBO's scoring assumes that \$5 billion in costs for the Coast Guard would have been paid already under H.R.
-3210.35
+3210.42

-Enactment of this measure would end the emergency furlough for the five DHS entities listed in the bill, at least until its date of expiration.
+Enactment of this measure would have ended the emergency furlough for the five DHS entities listed in the bill, at least until its date of expiration.
 As the measure currently stands, as is usually the case with continuing resolutions, account-level direction for funding is not provided, and no explanatory statement of congressional intent (such as a committee report) exists.
 It would also not provide the four legislative extensions of authority for DHS as envisioned under H.J.Res.
 59.

 The components included in this measure include three of the five largest discretionary budgets at DHS-CBP, ICE, and USCG.
-These components also represent three of the four largest groups of employees furloughed at DHS, totaling 16,866 employees-54% of DHS's total furlough.
+These components also represent three of the four largest groups of employees furloughed at DHS, totaling 16,866 employees-54% of DHS's total initial projected furlough.

 Figure 2, at the end of this section, shows a graphical representation of the relative size of the DHS appropriations that would be restored under the bill, relative to the resources that would be provided through H.J.Res.
-59, H.J.Res.
-85, and the action taken in P.L.
-113-39.
+85 and the actions taken in P.L.
+113-39 and P.L.
+113-46.

-As Figure 1 and Figure 2 show, removing the funding hiatus impact on CBP, ICE, Coast Guard, and USCIS represents a significant restoration of funding to the department.
-As noted below, a separate piece of legislation has been passed in the House to fund FEMA over a similar time period.
+As Figure 1 and Figure 2 show, removing the funding hiatus impact on CBP, ICE, Coast Guard, and USCIS would have represented a significant restoration of funding to the department.
+As noted below, a separate piece of legislation had been passed in the House to fund FEMA over a similar time period.

-Even assuming enactment of these two pieces of legislation, many other complementary components of DHS would remain impacted by the funding hiatus: the management and intelligence functions of the department, the Office of the Inspector General, the Transportation Security Administration (TSA), the Secret Service, the Office of Health Affairs, the Science and Technology Directorate of the department, the Domestic Nuclear Detection Office, and most of the National Protection and Programs Directorate would remain unfunded.
-With the exception of the TSA and the Secret Service, all of these functions have furloughed more than 40% of their employees, with most of them furloughing over 90%.
+Had these two pieces of legislation been enacted, many other complementary components of DHS would have remained affected by the funding hiatus: the management and intelligence functions of the department, the Office of the Inspector General, the Transportation Security Administration (TSA), the Secret Service, the Office of Health Affairs, the Science and Technology Directorate of the department, the Domestic Nuclear Detection Office, and most of the National Protection and Programs Directorate would have remained unfunded.
+With the exception of the TSA and the Secret Service, all of these functions were projected to furlough more than 40% of their employees, with most of them projected to furlough over 90%.